 Note: If you're using a mobile device instead of a laptop or desktop, you won't need to worry about updating your plug-ins manually.

 Plug-ins are updated for various reasons, including new features and security fixes.
-Because of this, most websites expect you to have the latest version of common plug-ins like Adobe Flash Player.
+Because of this, most websites expect you to have the latest version of common plug-ins.
 If you're not running the most recent version, you might see an error message instead of your content.

 It's worth pointing out that some web browsers will update all of your plug-ins automatically.
 If you're using a browser like Internet Explorer, you may need to update your plug-ins from time to time.